readmeio/metrics-sdks/packages/sdk-snippets/CONTRIBUTING.md

 4. Create a `client.ts` in the `webhooks` or `server` directory.
 This will be where you create your client.
    - See below for what this should look like.
 5. Create a `fixtures` directory in this same directory.
 This will be where all of of the output fixtures and snapshots are placed and sourced from in unit tests.
 6. Once you have your `client.ts` in place you need to update the target so it's aware.
-Load up the `target.ts` file for this target and add it to `services.server.clientsById` or `services.webhooks.clientsById`.
+Load up the `target.ts` file for this target and add it to `services.server` or `services.webhooks`.

 Once that's all done and your client is constructed you're ready to run unit tests.